micmejia/bible-dump/AMPC/Luke/Luke 11.md

-What father among you, if his son asks for [^h]_a loaf of bread, will give him a stone; or if he asks for_ a fish, will instead of a fish give him a serpent?
+What father among you, if his son asks for _a loaf of bread, will give him a stone; or if he asks for_ a fish, will instead of a fish give him a serpent?